nullfox-coder/Low-Level-Design-Patterns-CPP/README.md

 The #ifdef preprocessor directive in C++ is used to test whether a macro has been defined or not.
 The syntax of the #ifdef directive is as follows:

 ```#ifdef macro_name
-// code to be compiled if macro_name is defined
+Code to be compiled if macro_name is defined
 #endif ```

 ### ifndef

 ```#ifndef macro_name_one
-// code to compile
+Code to compile
 #elif macro_name_two
-// code to compile
+Code to compile
 #endif
 ```